-No. CMS prohibits review contractors from selecting providers based on their esMD status.
-(CMS Program Integrity Manual, Chapter 3, Section 3.2.1)
+No. The CMS prohibits review contractors from selecting providers based on their esMD status (CMS Program Integrity Manual, Chapter 3, Section 3.2.1).

 What date will the Review Contractors use as a receipt date for esMD submissions?

-The Medicare Administrative Contractors (MACs) shall use the esMD Content Transport Services (CTS) receipt date as the date the documentation was received.
+The Medicare Administrative Contractors (MACs) shall use the esMD Enterprise File Transfer (EFT) system receipt date as the date the documentation was received.
 For more information on the receipt date refer to Transmittal R426PI.

 - Help with File Formats and Plug-Ins